- PhD in English; certificate in Women's Studies, Emory University, 2007

 - Learning is not about facts that have no place in the world; teaching is about relating critical thinking to everyday life and work.

-The first project, Passionate Playgoing in Early Modern England, investigates the affective force of spectatorship in early modern theater.
+The first project, Passionate Playgoing in Early Modern England (March 2014, Cambridge UP), investigates the affective force of spectatorship in early modern theater.
 Taking as one of its guiding principles the early modern belief in "affective contagion," a salient but seldom noted strain in Renaissance discourses of feeling, the book rethinks early modern theatergoing -- what it felt like to be part of performances in English theater -- as an intensely corporeal, highly emotive activity characterized by risky, even outright dangerous, bodily transformation.
 More radically, Passionate Playgoing contends that transformation happened not just to spectators but to the plays themselves; early modern drama relied for its emotive force on the playgoers in which it conjured affectivity, and in that reliance was enmeshed in theatrical transactions in which spectators had the power to augment, deny, and alter its affective force.
 Drama not only depended for its effect on the emotionality of audience members, that is, but was reciprocally reshaped and mutually constituted by those affected -- and affecting -- playgoers.
 Through an examination of this affective reciprocity between world and stage, Passionate Playgoing posits a new model of Renaissance subjectivity in which plays not only influenced individuals' emotions but those same emotions influenced dramatic performance.

 "Caesar Hath the Falling Sickness: The Legibility of Early Modern Disability in Shakespearean Drama."
 Disability Studies Quarterly 29:4 (fall 2009): n. pag.
 Web. http://www.dsq-sds.org/article/view/993/1184